 Try pattern more and more.
 I really like this pattern because it makes for much more readable code.
 This is especially important when programming in a mature programming language like VBA where the error handling is intertwined with the control flow.
 Generally, I find any procedures that relies on error handling as a control flow to be harder to follow.

 Let’s start with an example.
-DAO object model is perfect candidate because of how it works.
+DAO object model is a perfect candidate because of how it works.
 See, all DAO objects has

 Properties collection, which contains

 Property objects.
 However, anyone is able to add custom property.
 In fact, Access will add several properties to various DAO objects.
-Therefore, we may have a property that might not exist and must handle both the case of changing a existing property’s value and the case of appending a new property.
+Therefore, we may have a property that might not exist and must handle both the case of changing an existing property’s value and the case of appending a new property.

 Subdatasheet property as an example.
 By default, all tables created via Access UI will have the property set to

 Auto, but we might not want that.
 But if we have tables that are created in code or some other way, it might not have the property.
 So we can start with an initial version of the code to update all tables’ property and handle both the cases.